MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOTenantServicePrincipalPermissionRequests.md

 ```

 ## DESCRIPTION
-Gets the collection of permission requests for the "SharePoint Online Client" service principal
+Gets the collection of permission requests for the "SharePoint Online Client" service principal.

+Permission request object

+A permission request contains the following properties:

+- Id: The identifier of the request.

+- Resource: The resource that the application requires access to.

+- Scope: The value of the scope claim that the resource application should expect in the OAuth 2.0 access token.

 ## EXAMPLES